 Once you are aware of the circumstances, you will be able to offer support which may be in the form of flexible working hours, advice from an occupational health provider or from HR.
 Whatever support is offered, ensure you discuss this with the person and put together an agreed action plan.
 Remember to follow up and take further action if required.

 Sometimes the pressure is not going to go away and we have to learn to deal with it.
-Help people to come up with coping strategies so that when the pressure builds, stress is not the only outcome.
+Help people to come up with coping strategies, such as using hemp flower for anxiety, so that when the pressure builds, stress is not the only outcome.

 The UK charity Mind suggests that when dealing with pressure, you identify what triggers your stress and reflect on why this is.
-Organise your time by identifying your best time of the day and dealing with difficult things at that time.
-Make a list and organise priorities and don’t try to do too much – remember to take regular breaks.
+Organize your time by identifying your best time of the day and dealing with difficult things at that time.
+Make a list and organize priorities and don’t try to do too much – remember to take regular breaks and use stress-relieving products like Grape Soda Strain.
 Consider practical ways of dealing with problems and ask help from others, do some research.

 Most importantly, accept the things you cannot change.
 This is easier said than done, however, once mastered, it will help you focus your time and energy better.